 Even a song can bring you to your knees.
 Then the first angle on PTSD we will talk about is the one from the song.

-This is breaking news.
+This is breaking news: sharks don’t have cancer.
 For them, it’s very clear: the love of God is here to stay.
 And we all know what happened to the dinosaurs.
 A specie that got extinct without knowing why except maybe the fact that it could get boring in the long run.

 Anyway, if sharks don’t have serious issues, then maybe this could inspire you a bit.
 If you have a serious issue, then the solution would be to play at a level where you could feel at ease or gain confidence.
 Indeed, playing at a high level can be no ordinary menu.